 The food waste disposer used in the BER™ system uses innovative technology that allows even the toughest biowaste to be ground up as quietly as possible.
 The device, along with water, grinds the biowaste into a fine mass through a three-stage grinding process, virtually liquefying it.
+Separate models are available for institutional kitchens when needed.
 When using the disposer, cold water should be used.

 The food waste disposer is safe to use and does not contain any blades like blender.
 Instead, it uses a three-stage grinding technique.
 In the first stage biowaste is crushed in disposer’s chamber by two rotating impellers and fixed lugs against a surface of the stationary grind shear ring.
 In the second stage crushed biowaste is further shredded down into even smaller particles as it forced through small pass-through windows in the grind ring.
 The metal parts and centrifugal force help to spin the biowaste and water through the small windows and down into the lower part of the disposer.
 In third stage a undercutter disc below the chamber further cuts down the biowaste into particles about the size of a half grain of rice.
 Thus, the food waste disposer together with water, essentially turns biowaste basically into a liquid form.